Mission & History

 AMIRS Today

 Today, AMIRS is American University’s largest student organization with over 300 members.
 AMIRS is composed of 5 branches, all dedicated to promoting dialogue on International issues.
-The AUMUN Team travels to over a dozen conferences each year and was ranked 1st in North America for the first time in 2021.
-AmeriMUNC hosts over 1,000 high school students and teachers annually.
+The AUMUN Team travels to over a dozen conferences each year and has been ranked #1 in the world for each of the past 3 years.
+AmeriMUNC hosts over 1,000 high school students and teachers from around the world each February.
 WIRC has helped start over 50 Model UN Teams in the DMV area and provides training to over 500 novice Model UN delegates each year.
 Our Ask a Diplomat and Community Programming branches carry on the legacy of PEI by hosting international relations-focused programming and bringing the organization together through community-building events and activities.